nyu-cs-cy-6533-fall-2021/base/Assignment_3/requirements/Assignment3.md

 ![trackball](trackball.png)

-Ken Joy's lecture on Quartenions is useful to understand the trackbal.
-The whole video is on the topic, but at the 30 min mark, Prof. Joy discusses implementing a trackball.
+Prof. Ken Joy's lecture on Quartenions is useful to understand the trackbal.
+Although it is useful to see the complete video, the most relevant part is at around the 30 min mark when Prof. Joy discusses implementing a trackball.

 * https://www.youtube.com/watch?v=mHVwd8gYLnI